chunglabmit/phathom/phathom/pipeline/README.md

 inspection and downsampling (see [precomputed-tif](https://github.com/chunglabmit/precomputed-tif))
 * *phathom-rigid-registration*: Perform a coarse rigid registration using a downsampled version of the stack.
+* OR *phathom-non-rigid-registration* Peform a coarse non-rigid registration using a downsampled version of the stack.
 * *detect-blobs*: Detect blobs for both the fixed and moving stacks. detect-blobs is part of the [eflash_2018](https://github.com/chunglabmit/eflash_2018) package